matthew-brett/pydagogue/curious_git.rst

 You've been working on this study for a while.

 At first, you were very excited with the results.
 You ran the script, made the figure, and the figure looked good.
-That's the figure we currently have in ``nobel_prize`` directory.
+That's the figure you currently have in ``nobel_prize`` directory.
 You took this figure to your advisor, Josephine.
 She was excited too.
 You get ready to publish in Science.